mlabbe/jfdi/readme.md

      \____/\_|   |___/  \___/

 The build system for people who tolerate batch files and shell scripts for smaller projects.
+Comfortable like an old shoe.

 ## Rationale ##

 Plenty of build systems aim to scale to large codebases.
 They contain knowledge about your environment and aim to automate common tasks.
 JFDI scales to the lowend.
-It is scripting with helpers and hooks -- designed to let you script your own build logic so you can just get the thing built.  **JFDI.**
+It is scripting with helper functions -- designed to let you script your own build logic so you can just get the thing built.  **J. F. D. I.**

 ## Un-features ##